BijoySingh/Floating-Bubble-Library-Android/README.md

   @Override
   protected FloatingBubbleConfig getConfig() {
     return new FloatingBubbleConfig.Builder()
-        .bubbleIcon(bubbleDrawable) // Set the drawable for the bubble .removeBubbleIcon(removeIconDrawable) // Set the drawable for the remove bubble .bubbleIconDp(64) // Set the size of the bubble in dp .removeBubbleIconDp(64) // Set the size of the remove bubble in dp .paddingDp(4) // Set the padding of the view from the boundary .physicsEnabled(true) // Does the bubble attract towards the walls .expandableColor(Color.WHITE) // The color of the triangable and background of the layout .gravity(Gravity.END) // Horizontal gravity of the bubble when expanded .expandableView(bubbleView) // The view which is visible in the expanded view .build();
+        // Set the drawable for the bubble .bubbleIcon(bubbleDrawable)

+        // Set the drawable for the remove bubble .removeBubbleIcon(removeIconDrawable)

+        // Set the size of the bubble in dp .bubbleIconDp(64)

+        // Set the size of the remove bubble in dp .removeBubbleIconDp(64)

+        // Set the padding of the view from the boundary .paddingDp(4)

+        // Does the bubble attract towards the walls .physicsEnabled(true)

+        // The color of the triangable and background of the layout .expandableColor(Color.WHITE)

+        // Horizontal gravity of the bubble when expanded .gravity(Gravity.END)

+        // The view which is visible in the expanded view .expandableView(bubbleView)

+        // Building
+        .build();
   }
 }